Ch3xMat3/ExpenseTracker/README.md

 - **react-native-safe-area-context** - Handles safe area insets on modern phones
 - **react-native-screens** - Optimized screen management for navigation
 - **@react-native-community/datetimepicker** - Native date and time picker component for React Native
+- **react-native-chart-kit** - Simple and customizable chart components
+- **react-native-svg** - Allows the chart kit and other components to render vector graphics

 ### Development Dependencies